apollographql/apollo-ios/Design/0000-graphql-defer.md

 The specification for `@defer`/`@stream` is slowly making it's way through the GraphQL Foundation approval process and once formally merged into the GraphQL specification Apollo iOS will need to support it.
 However, Apollo already has a public implementation of `@defer` in the other OSS offerings, namely Apollo Server, Apollo Client, and Apollo Kotlin.
 The goal of this project is to implement support for `@defer` that matches the other Apollo OSS clients.
 This project will not include support for the `@stream` directive.

 Based on the progress of `@defer`/`@stream` through the approval process there may be some differences in the final specification vs. what is currently implemented in Apollo's OSS.
-This project does not attempt to preemptively anticipate those changes nor comply with the potential merged specification.
+This project does not attempt to preemptively anticipate those changes nor comply with the potentially merged specification.
 Any client affecting-changes in the merged specification will be implemented into Apollo iOS.

 # Proposed Changes